rxue/dictionary/dictionary-rest-api/README.md

 ### `mvn quarkus:dev` execute IT and unit tests by force
 Solution: `-Dquarkus.test.continuous-testing=disabled`
 Reference of solution: https://quarkus.io/guides/continuous-testing

+> When testing or running in dev mode Quarkus can provide you with a zero-config database out of the box, a feature we refer to as Dev Services.

 ### problem: `mvn quarkus:dev -Dquarkus.test.continuous-testing=disabled` does not execute IT and unit tests by force but *test container* is still started
 > Dev Services for databases automatically starts a database server in dev mode and when running tests.
 So, you don’t have to start a server manually.
 The application is configured automatically.